 Close Embrace and Open Embrace (I)

-I love everything about Argentine tango—its music, sentimentality, passion, beauty, and its artistic, sportive, social and recreational functions.
-I’m fascinated by its rich culture: milonguero legends, milonga codes, cabeceo, and even its touch of machismo.
-Yet, none of these elements would hold the same significance if tango were not danced between a man and a woman.
+I love everything about Argentine tango—its music, sentimentality, passion, beauty, and its artistic, sportive, social, and recreational dimensions.
+I'm captivated by its rich culture: the milonguero legends, the codes of the milonga, the cabeceo, and even its subtle touch of machismo.
+Yet none of these elements would hold the same meaning if tango were not danced between a man and a woman.
 As Susana Miller famously said, “If you like tango, then you like women.”
-Let’s face it, after all, it is women who draw men to tango, and vice versa.
-While this dynamic exists in all partner dances to some extent, tango is unique.
-It is much more intimate, physical and personal (see Artistic Sublimation and Vulgarism in Tango).
+The truth is, it’s the allure of women that draws men to tango—and vice versa.
+While this dynamic exists in all partner dances to some degree, tango is unique.
+It is far more intimate, physical, and personal (see Artistic Sublimation and Vulgarism in Tango).

-A BBC commentator once remarked, “Tango contains a secret about the yearning between men and women.”
+A BBC commentator once observed, “Tango contains a secret about the yearning between men and women.”
 This yearning, however, is not necessarily sexual.
-I believe tango fulfills a fundamental human need for connection with the opposite sex in a nonsexual way (see Tango and Gender Interdependence).
-Our society is so fixated on sex that this innocent longing is often suppressed.
-Any physical closeness between men and women is assumed sexual, and as a result, it is either voluntarily or culturally restrained.
-Men and women cannot be intimate unless they intend to have sex.
-In other words, our culture does not readily accept innocent, nonsexual intimacy between men and women.
+I believe tango fulfills a fundamental human need: a desire for connection with the opposite sex in a nonsexual way (see Tango and Gender Interdependence).
+Our society is so preoccupied with sex that this innocent longing is often overlooked or repressed.
+Any physical closeness between men and women is assumed to be sexual, and as a result, it becomes either voluntarily restrained or culturally discouraged.
+Intimacy between men and women is generally acceptable only when it implies a sexual relationship.
+In other words, our culture struggles to accept innocent, nonsexual intimacy between the sexes.

 Yet, this aspect of tango remains unfamiliar to many Americans, as reflected in the way we approach the dance.
 In the U.S., tango is often treated as just another ballroom dance.
 We don't intimately engage with each other in the dance.
 Many still shy away from close embrace, opting instead for an open dance hold—a style rarely seen in Buenos Aires but prevalent in American tango.
-Cabeceo and milonga codes are not taught and practiced in most tango communities.
-The general culture in our tango is still more individualistic, independent, competitive and even hostile than intimate, amicable, cooperative and accommodating.
-Those who have visited Buenos Aires know what I am comparing.
+The cabeceo and milonga codes are rarely taught and practiced in most tango communities.
+The general culture in our tango is still more individualistic, independent, competitive, and even hostile than intimate, friendly, cooperative, and accommodating.
+Those who have danced in Buenos Aires understand the contrast.
 (See Close Embrace and Open Embrace (II).)

 August 5, 2009